rktjmp/smtp-pigeon/README.md

   UUID generated for each SMTP session, which effectively means for each message.

-- `.Recipients`
+- `.Timestamp`

-  `list of strings`
+  `time.Time`

+  Marks the initial SMTP connection time, this *may* be different from the `Date` header.
+Will always be present.
+Will be in server timezone.
+You can convert to UTC via `{{.Timestamp.UTC.Format "2006-01-02T15:04:05Z07:00" }}`.
-  Each string will be provided by the SMTP `RCPT` command, this *may* be different to the `To` header.
-Will always be present, will always have at least one address. `To` header may or may not be given by the mail client.
+  See [time Constants](https://pkg.go.dev/time#pkg-constants), note the string given indicates the format to use, not the time value. `Date` header may or may not be given by the mail client.

-- `.From`
+- `.Sender`

   `string`